seraphgrid/TENKA_OVERKILL/README.md

     C-x TAB gives you some privacy.
     M-w copies text.
     C-y pastes text.
-    C-W clears the clipboard entirely using xsel. a lets you close tabs.
+    C-w clears the clipboard entirely using xsel. a lets you close tabs.
     m lets you mute tabs.
     t lets you pin tabs.